 Asperger syndrome is a neurological disorder resulting in a group of social and behavioral symptoms.

-autism spectrum disorders.
-Children with Asperger syndrome usually have normal intelligence and do not have the language problems typical of autism.
+autism spectrum disorder.
+Children with Asperger syndrome usually have normal intelligence and do not have language problems.

 The cause of Asperger syndrome is unknown.
 Some experts believe a variety of factors may be responsible.